 Narcotics Anonymous is changing.
 In fact, it may be that we are now facing some of the most important changes we have ever seen in our history.
 We have experienced an explosion of growth in the last decade, the proportions of which are difficult to clearly appreciate.
-We have gone from an estimated 2,000 groups in 1982 to perhaps 15,000 groups today in almost forty countries.
+We have gone from an estimated 2,000 groups in 1982 to perhaps 15,000 groups today in more than fifty countries.
 That is a quantum leap.

 During this exciting period of rapid growth, our world services have gone through a total transformation.
 A World Service Conference that was, as the Eighties dawned, searching for a basic direction and struggling with serious disunity problems, began to get focused and unified.
 The early Eighties saw the approval of several new pieces of literature, including our Basic Text.
 The mid-Eighties saw a whole new level of unity, as world-level trusted servants geared up for the humbling tasks ahead of them.
-The entire decade saw our World Service Office grow from a small one or two person shipping and receiving operation to a businesslike world service center employing a full time staff of over forty people, with a branch office in London.
+The entire decade saw our World Service Office grow from a small one- or two-person shipping and receiving operation, to a businesslike world service center employing a full time staff of over forty people, with branch offices in London and Toronto.

-The late Eighties have brought with them something that is not new for us, either as individuals or as a fellowship, but something that never really gets easier to face.
-We have come to another period in which our way of doing things and of looking at things has begun to be challenged by an ever growing number of us.
-There have been several heated controversies around major projects undertaken by world services, and the service community itself has seemed to many to be mired in inefficiency and to lack direction.
+The Nineties have brought with them something that is not new for us, either as individuals or as a fellowship, but something that never really gets easier to face.
+We have come to another period in which our way of doing things and of looking at things has begun to be challenged by an ever-growing number of us.
+There have been several heated controversies around major projects undertaken by world services, and the service community itself has seemed to many to be mired in inefficiency and indirection.

-This essay, prepared by the World Service Conference's Ad Hoc Committee on N.A.
-Service, is an attempt to look very frankly at these problems, to put forth some thoughts about what may be causing them, and to point to some possible solutions.
-In other words, the time has come for a good inventory of our world services--to take a good look at our development over the years in an effort to see how we got where we are today, and where we may need to go from here.
+This essay is an attempt to look frankly at these problems, to put forth some thoughts about what may be causing them, and to point to some possible solutions.
+The time has come for a good inventory of our world services--to take a good look at our development over the years, in an effort to see how we got where we are today, and where we may need to go from here.